Bachelor's Degree in Hospitality and Tourism Management

 - HTM 39100 – Specialty Food Service And Catering

-You’ll have the opportunity to work every job at The Restaurant at PNW, a functional learning restaurant that serves both lunch and dinner weekly.
+PNW’s food and beverage concentration prepares you for a variety of roles in the hospitality and tourism management industry.
+You’ll have the opportunity to work every job at The Restaurant at PNW, a functional learning restaurant.
 Our facilities also include a cutting-edge beverage lab where you will learn the fine art of making cocktails, brewing and wine tasting.

 Your knowledge of business principles and industry practices is coupled with practical, experiential learning about how to organize, supervise and manage employees, which will serve you very well in a dynamic, competitive industry.